scaidermern/openLayersPOIsToGarminWaypoints/README.md

 # Usage
 Just call the script with one or multiple OpenLayers POI files as arguments.
-The result will be stored as openLayersPOIs.gpx.
+The result will be stored as *openLayersPOIs.gpx*.

 # License
 [GPL v3](http://www.gnu.org/licenses/gpl.html)